FlutterFlow/flutterflow-documentation/docs/ff-concepts/layout/responsive-widgets/flex-widget.md

 ## Customization

 When **Is Horizontal** property is disabled, the Flex widget behaves like a Column, and when enabled, it acts as a Row.
-Settings like [main axis alignment](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#main-axis), [cross axis alignment](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#cross-axis), [scrollability](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#scrollability), and [spacing](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#spacing) works the same way they do for the Column and Row widgets.
+Settings like [main axis alignment](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#main-axis), [cross axis alignment](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#cross-axis), [scrollability](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#scrollability), and [spacing](../../../resources/ui/widgets/composing-widgets/rows-column-stack.md#spacing) work the same way they do for the Column and Row widgets.